9R2by/magic-wormhole-docker-compose/README.md

 ## Planned changes

-- Change nginx to traefik.
+- ~~Change nginx to traefik.~~
 - Check if its neccessary to update the docker images via apt-get while building.
 - Check if possible to just switch to Podman
+- Harden the traefik settings with rate limiting etc..
+- Check if the transit relay works (Testing)

 ## Warning